 By using the tools options, you can export data for your website and import data from the other websites.

-You can edit the complete setting of the WordPress blogs by using this section.
+You can edit the complete WordPress blog by using this section.
 There are options available for different settings such as reading settings, media settings, writing settings and discussion settings. settings, and permalinks.
 You can also change the settings of the plugins here

 Once you got familiar with the basic options, especially the left-hand menu, it would be easy for you to work on the admin dashboard.
 Pay more attention to the plugins and the settings of the admin dashboard because if you learned to handle these sections, everything else is a piece of cake for you.